Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

 \Di{\mathfrak{D}\kern-6.5pt/} \Spi{\mathfrak{S}\kern-6.5pt/} \tDi{\widetilde{\Di}}

-\subsection{$KO_n$-classes on $L$-fibered pseudomanifolds}
+\subsection{$\boldsymbol{KO_n}$-classes on $\boldsymbol{L}$-fibered pseudomanifolds}

-Let $(M_\Sigma,g)$ be a Thom-Mather space of depth one, endowed with an adapted wedge metric $g$.
-We denote as usual by $\beta M$ the singular locus of $M_\Sigma$ and by $L$ the link.
-The resolved manifold, a manifold with fibered boundary, will be denoted by $M$. \begin{remark} We emphasize that for now the fibration $\phi\co \p M \to \beta M$ is assumed to be just a smooth fiber bundle with a fiber $L$, without any restriction on the structure group of that fibration.
-Then we say that $(M_\Sigma,g)$ is a $L$-fibered pseudomanifold, as opposed to a $(L,G)$-fibered pseudomanifold, when $G$ is a structure group of the fibration $\phi\co \p M \to \beta M$ acting on $L$ by isometries of a certain metric $g_L$.
-However, the relevant analytical constructions and results concerning the Dirac operators we need are well-studied and understood even for the general case of $L$-fibered pseudomanifolds. \end{remark} Recall that $M_\Sigma=M\cup _{\p M} (-N(\beta M))$, where $N(\beta M)$ is the tubular neighborhood of the singular locus, which is also the total space of a fiber bundle
+Let $(M_\Sigma,g)$ be a Thom--Mather space of depth one, endowed with an adapted wedge metric $g$.
+We~denote as usual by $\beta M$ the singular locus of $M_\Sigma$ and by $L$ the link.
+The resolved manifold, a manifold with fibered boundary, will be denoted by $M$. \begin{Remark} We emphasize that for now the fibration $\phi\co \p M \to \beta M$ is assumed to be just a smooth fiber bundle with a fiber $L$, without any restriction on the structure group of that fibration.
+Then we say that $(M_\Sigma,g)$ is an $L$-fibered pseudomanifold, as opposed to an $(L,G)$-fibered pseudomanifold, which is the special case when the structure group $G$ of the fibration $\phi\co \p M \to \beta M$ acts on $L$ by isometries of a certain metric $g_L$.
+However, the relevant analytical constructions and results concerning the Dirac operators we need are well-studied and understood even for the general case of $L$-fibered pseudomanifolds. \end{Remark} Recall that $M_\Sigma=M\cup _{\p M} (-N(\beta M))$, where $N(\beta M)$ is the tubular neighborhood of the singular locus, which is also the total space of a fiber bundle

-with fiber equal to the cone over the link $L$.
+{ with fiber equal to the cone over the link $L$.
 This also determines a smooth fiber bundle $\phi\co \p M \to \beta M$ which is a restriction of the bundle (\ref{eq1-b-new}) to the link $L$.
-We denote by $T^{\mathrm{Vert}}\p M \to \p M$ the corresponding vertical tangent bundle.
-Recall also that the metric $g$ on $M_{\Sigma}$ restricted to the regular part of $N (\beta M)$ has the following structure:
+We~denote by $T(\p M/\beta M)\to \beta M$ the corresponding vertical tangent bundle.
+As in~\cite[Section 2.3]{BB-PP-JR} (to which we refer for further details) we fix a connection on the fiber bundle $L\to \partial M\xrightarrow{\phi} \beta M$.
+The metric $g$ on $M_{\Sigma}$ restricted to the regular part of $N (\beta M)$ is assumed to have the following structure: } with $r$ denoting the radial variable along the cone and where the isomorphism between the horizontal bundle $H$ of the chosen connection and $\phi^* T(\beta M)$ has been used.
+(In this general setting we employ the notation $g_{X/B}$ for a metric on the vertical tangent bundle of a smooth fiber bundle $X\to B$.)